Are you preparing your students for the latest changes to the Coventry car theory test which came into force in 2020?

 Your students will have four possible answers to choose from.

 The aim behind the test is to make the theory test more accessible, especially to people with reading difficulties such as dyslexia.
-At SmartLearner we also offer theory support to pupils in Coventry for additional support for those who are struggling with their theory.
+At SmartLearner we also offer theory support to pupils in Coventry, including additional support for those who are struggling with their theory.

 SmartLearner is a driving school that operates as franchises throughout Coventry and the West Midlands.
 If you would like to train to become a driving instructor, then you can find out more about our excellent training program here.
 Alternatively, if you are already an instructor from another driving school, or maybe you are operating independently, then give us a call on 0800 118 2001 for more information.